 This is an advanced graduate seminar.
-I do not want to the seminar discussions to serve as basic didactic introductions to the subject matter.
-As a result, it is important that participants have a fairly broad background in order to participate effectively in the discussion.
-This does not mean that it is necessary to have read deeply on the theory of the state as such, but it does mean that participants should have a pretty good foundation in contemporary Marxist theory -- the equivalent of Sociology 621 -- and at a background in political sociology equivalent to Sociology 624.
-I am assuming that participants have already read much of the material in the first two sessions and at least some of the material in the rest of the seminar.
+The seminar discussions will not serve as basic didactic introductions to the subject matter.
+As a result, it is important that participants have a fairly solid background in order to participate effectively in the discussions.
+This does not mean that it is necessary to have read deeply on the theory of the state as such, but it does mean that participants should have a pretty good foundation in contemporary Marxist theory -- ideally the equivalent of Sociology 621 -- and a background in political sociology equivalent to Sociology 724.
 If you do not meet these criteria you must discuss with the professor whether or not it is appropriate for you to take the course.